Massachusett dialects: Coweset dialect (Narragansett?)

 The Coweset people inhabited much of what is now central and northern Rhode Island, wedged between the Nipmuc to the north and north-west and the Narragansett (Nanhigganeuck), with the town of Woonsocket, Rhode Island purchased by Roger Williams from local Nipmuc and Coweset peoples.
 The Coweset were sometimes considered a tribe of Nipmuc, but they seem to have spoken an N-dialect, akin to Massachusett, and came under the political control of the Narragansett until they were able to shake off Narragansett domination in the late seventeenth century.
-The name derives from Massachusett kꝏwaset (*k8wasut) /kuːwasət/, 'small pine place.'Bright, W. (2004). pp. 124-125.
+The name derives from Massachusett kꝏwaset (*k8wasut) /kuːwasət/, 'small pine place.'

 Very little is known about the dialect of the Coweset.
 From place names, the language was an N-dialect, like Massachusett, but was wedged in a transitional area Massachusett to the north and north-east, L-dialect Nipmuc to the north-west and the Narragansett Y-dialect to the south.
 It is only attested in dialectal variation that appear in doublets and triplets in Roger Williams' A Key into the Language of America.
 By Williams' own accounts, most of his time in Rhode Island was spent with the Coweset, and the Narragansett were Y-dialect speakers, yet most of the vocabulary of the Key features N-dialect vocabulary.